-Although 'Wakame' has been enjoyed for centuries in Asia, it's not until the 1960s, that it started to be known in the West, and become available (then imported from Japan) from natural food stores and Asian grocery stores.
-The influence of the macrobiotic movement, and the growing number of Japanese restaurants and sushi bars have done a lot to raise awareness.
-Miso Soup & a seaweed salad called "Goma wakame", have introduced many to this seaweed variety and have become popular side dishes at Western sushi restaurants.
+Although Wakame has been enjoyed for centuries in Asia, it was not until the 1960s that it started to be known in the West, and became available in health and Asian grocery stores.
+The influence of the macrobiotic movement, and the growing number of Japanese restaurants and sushi bars have increased awareness of wakame.
+Miso Soup & a seaweed salad called “Goma wakame”, have introduced many to this seaweed variety and have become popular side dishes at sushi restaurants.

 Wakame fronds have an appealing green colour , a pleasing sweet flavour and satiny texture that lend them to many applications.
 Although they are most often been served in soups & salads, there is plenty more to their culinary versatility.

-New research is raising wakame's profile beyond that of the Asian culinary delights & good nutrition.
+New research is raising wakame seaweed’s profile beyond that of the Asian culinary delights & good nutrition.
 Bio-active compounds found in Wakame are offering hope for conditions like obesity, diabeties & cancer.